jmhooper/i3-blocks/README.md

 ## weather

 This block displays the weather for Baton Rouge, LA.
-Change the `LOCATION` variable to get the weather for a different location.
+Change the `LOCATION` in variable in `weather.rb` to get the weather for a different location.

 ## battery

-Displays the status of the battery as well as how much battery is remaing.
+This block displays the status of the battery as well as how much battery is remaing.

 ## network

-Displays IP address of the wired network connection.
+This block displays the IP address of the wired network connection.
 When clicked, this block opens your wicd client.

-My machine that uses i3 does not use wireless so I've never gotten around to setting this up to show the status of the wireless network.
+My machine that uses i3 does not have a wireless antenna so I've never gotten around to setting this up to show the status of the wireless network.
-Presumably that will come one I setup i3 on a machine with a wireless network.
+Presumably that will come once I setup i3 on a machine than can connect to a wireless network.

 ## volume

-Display the current volume.
+This block displays the current volume.
-When clicked this opens pavucontrol.
+When clicked it opens pavucontrol.

 ## time

-Displays the current time.
+This block displays the current time.

 ## gr8day

-Reminds you to have a great day!
+This block reminds you to have a great day!